rthalley/dnspython/doc/name.rst

+.. module:: dns.name
+.. _name:

 DNS Names
 =========

-Objects of the dns.name.Name class represent an immutable aomain name.
+Objects of the dns.name.Name class represent an immutable domain name.
 The representation is a tuple of labels, with each lable being a ``binary`` object in the DNS wire format.
 Typically names are not created by supplying the labels tuple directly, but rather by converting from DNS